 Last Updated on

 That was probably the most spectacular sunrise I got to witness in my life.
 Of course, the weather and the location played a big part in it.
-Only two days before I took the featured photo I was in freezing Montreal where the temperature was below -20°C for 3 weeks in a row and now, after short 12-hour flight, I was in the tropics hiking the volcanos and witnessing sun rising over the Pacific Ocean.
+Only two days before I took the featured photo I was in freezing Montreal where the temperature was below -20°C for 3 weeks in a row and now, after a short 12-hour flight, I was in the tropics hiking the volcanos and witnessing the sun rising over the Pacific Ocean.

 When I analyzed the scene before shooting, I could see the very dark areas below me, the town was shaded by the mountain.
 At the same time, despite the sky was being mostly covered by thick clouds, I could see a few extremely bright spots above the horizon.
 It made me change the exposure bracketing intervals from 1EV to 2EV to cover the entire dynamic range of the scene.

 I took 3 bracketed shots with 2EV intervals (-2, 0, +2) on a tripod standing on top of Lanikai Pillbox Trail.

 First, I merged 3 bracketed shots for HDR using the new Lightroom Merge tool.
 I described this technique in my latest tutorial “Lightroom HDR – Natural Looking HDR In Lightroom”.